- 23 Dec 2017

 - 0 comments

 Graphic design and web design are among the most confused processes we’ve been dealing with.
-How different are they?
-Instead of writing an endless analysis of each of the job positions, let’s try to make it simple without digging into all the details.
+How different are they anyway?
+Let’s figure out.
+Instead of writing a long analysis of each of the job positions, we’ll try to make it simple.

 As obvious as it seems, graphic design involves creating graphics, typography, illustration by hand and with the help of graphic editing tools like Photoshop, Illustrator, CorelDraw, etc.